civican/legisinfo/42-1/bills/C-71/bill_text.md

 The title of the `Regulations Prescribing Certain Firearms and Other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited, Restricted or Non-Restricted` is replaced by the following:

-> **Explanatory Note**:
-> Existing text of the title:
-> *Existing Text*:

 ### Section 20

 Sections 3.1 and 3.2 of the Regulations are repealed.

-> **Explanatory Note**:
-> Existing text of sections 3.1 and 3.2:
-> *Existing Text*:
-> > The firearms listed in Part 2.1 of the schedule that have a barrel that is less than 470 mm in length, and firearms listed in items 3, 4, 6, 7, 9 and 10 of that Part that do not have a barrel, are restricted firearms for the purposes of paragraph (d) of the definition restricted firearm in subsection 84(1) of the `Criminal Code`, except for those firearms that
-> > discharge projectiles in rapid succession during one pressure of the trigger; or
-> > are prohibited firearms within the meaning of paragraph (b) of the definition prohibited firearm in subsection 84(1) of the `Criminal Code`.
-> > The firearms listed in Part 2.1 of the schedule that have a barrel that is at least 470 mm in length, and the firearms listed in items 1, 2, 5, 8 and 11 to 15 of that Part that do not have a barrel, are non-restricted firearms for the purposes of paragraph (b) of the definition non-restricted firearm in subsection 84(1) of the `Criminal Code`, except for those firearms that
-> > discharge projectiles in rapid succession during one pressure of the trigger; or
-> > are prohibited firearms within the meaning of paragraph (b) of the definition prohibited firearm in subsection 84(1) of the `Criminal Code`.

 ### Section 21

 Part 2.1 of the schedule to the Regulations is repealed.

-> **Explanatory Note**:
-> Existing text of Part 2.1 of the schedule to the Regulations:
-> *Existing Text*:
-> > Ceská Zbrojovka (CZ) Model CZ858 Tactical-2P rifle
-> > Ceská Zbrojovka (CZ) Model CZ858 Tactical-2V rifle
-> > Ceská Zbrojovka (CZ) Model CZ858 Tactical-4P rifle
-> > Ceská Zbrojovka (CZ) Model CZ858 Tactical-4V rifle
-> > SAN Swiss Arms Model Classic Green rifle
-> > SAN Swiss Arms Model Classic Green carbine
-> > SAN Swiss Arms Model Classic Green CQB rifle
-> > SAN Swiss Arms Model Black Special rifle
-> > SAN Swiss Arms Model Black Special carbine
-> > SAN Swiss Arms Model Black Special CQB rifle
-> > SAN Swiss Arms Model Black Special Target rifle
-> > SAN Swiss Arms Model Blue Star rifle
-> > SAN Swiss Arms Model Heavy Metal rifle
-> > SAN Swiss Arms Model Red Devil rifle
-> > SAN Swiss Arms Model Swiss Arms Edition rifle

 ### Coming into Force